yohanalee/learnCDK/README.md

             ddb_table.put_item(Item=item)
         return _200(request_body)
 ```
-Let's deploy our latest chanegs.
+Let's deploy our latest changes:

 ```bash
 $ cdk deploy --hotswap
 ```
 You should see the following output:
 ![](images/lambda_deploy_post.png)

-Head over to **Insomnia** (or other API Test tool) and send a **POST** request to add the first inspiring women to our table!
+Head over to **Insomnia** (or other API Test tool) and send a **POST** request to add the first inspiring woman to our table!

 Hit **Send Request** again.
 Output should be like this:
 ![](images/lambda_add1.png)

-Let's head over to **DynamoDB** console to ensure that we have our first record in our table.
+Let's head over to the **DynamoDB** console to ensure that we have our first record in our table.
 ![](images/cfn_ddb.png)

 ![](images/ddb_console_1.png)

 ![](images/ddb_console_2.png)

 Great!
-Now let's add a few more inspiring ladies to our table
+Now let's add a few more inspiring ladies to our table.

-In **Insomnia**, add the following record to our table:
+In **Insomnia**, add the following records to our table:
 ```http
 [
     {